ADVERTISEMENT

 (Answer 2)

 Not at all, as an extremely busy person, that’s the last thing I want to do.
-I’m a part-time worker and a full-time student, I don’t have time to think about tidiness.
+I’m a part-time worker and a full-time student, so I don’t have time to think about tidiness.
 You might think that I’m kinda irresponsible but my work and my study take priority over any other things.

 LEXICAL RESOURCE